lmcl-umd/websiteWork/content/doc/example/RA_info.md

 **Syllabus for [Language and Music Cognition Lab](https://lmcl-umd.github.io/) Research Assistants**
 \
 \
-***Main lab location:*** BPS 3150
+***Main lab location:*** Cole Field House 0216
 \
 ***Instructor / Lab PI:*** Dr. [L. Robert Slevc](https://psyc.umd.edu/facultyprofile/slevc/l-robert) (he/him) – [slevc@umd.edu](mailto:slevc@umd.edu)

 **Course Description**

 This directed study will provide the opportunity to participate in behavioral and/or neuroscientific research projects in the [UMD Language and Music Cognition Lab](https://lmcl-umd.github.io/).

 The specific projects you will be involved with will be based on your interests and background combined with the needs of current projects.
 Your specific responsibilities will also vary depending on the stage of the relevant research project.
 You might assist with behavioral, EEG, and/or MEG data collection (including preparing for participant lab visits and cleaning up afterwards), recruiting and scheduling participants, data coding, data entry, and/or assisting with data analyses.
 You may also be asked to perform literature searches, write reports of research findings, and write short blogposts for a general audience on recent research relevant to the lab.